Data Logging Shield with SD Card Slot and Real-Time Clock

 • Data Logging Shield with SD Card Slot and Real-Time Clock

-• SD card interface works with FAT16 or FAT32 formatted cards.
+• The SD card interface is compatible with FAT16 or FAT32 formatted cards.

-• Real-time clock (RTC) keeps the time going even when the Arduino is unplugged.
+• The real-time clock (RTC) keeps the time running even when the Arduino is unplugged.

-• Battery backup lasts for years Prototyping area for soldering connectors, circuitry or sensors.
+• Battery backup lasts for years—ideal for prototyping areas, such as soldering connectors, circuitry, or sensors.

 Note: ADK/Mega R2 or lower are not supported.